In an interview, Jean-Pierre Raffarin is giving his take on the constitution.

 We often accuse the EU of wanting to be a totalitarian state when it grows up, but I didn't expect them to start changing history so soon.
 What changes will be made to the legacy of Mrs T, I wonder.
 In addition, those that like irrevocable, the treaty is for you.
 Those that believe that a changing world makes permanence dangerous, oh you are so backward.

-Which parts of the text seem the most important to you?
 I think that there are two fundamental new perspectives.
 First of all, it is a Constitution, a common law that is binding on all of us.
 From Tocqueville to Raymond Aron, the French have always wanted the law to be a source of liberty.

 My understanding of the phrase common law is of course different.
 Only a Frenchman can regard the law as the source of liberty.
 I consider liberty as a natural state, with the purpose of the law being to uphold that liberty.
 As EU law is mostly concerned with restricting freedom, the exisitence of a European Union Constitution as a source of liberty is a twisted notion indeed.